14 Combined Loads

 The transverse shear forces are the internal forces in the directions of the cross-sectional axes.

-- Also recall that in this text, torsion is only considered for circular cross-sections.
+- Also recall that torsion is only considered for circular cross-sections.

 𝜏 = Shear stress at point of interest [Pa, psi]